MasonMcGrail/MasonMcGrail.github.io/misc/credit_system.md

 In one day of work, you might earn 8 gold and spend 2 of it on time, leaving a remainder of 6 gold, and over a 5-day workweek that would be a net gain of 30 gold.
 Assuming an hourly wage of $20/hour and a rate of 1 gold per 5% of hourly wage, 30 gold would get you $30.
 In other words, you could treat yourself to something ≤$30 every week, or you could save up for a month to buy something ≤$120.

 I set the rate of 5% because I don't want many things in the first place.
 This is well below the common advice that 20%-30% of your income should be spent on what you want.
-If, for you, 5% is too low or applying the rate after taxes is too harsh, feel free to increase the rate for your purposes.
+If 5% is too low for you, feel free to increase the rate for your purposes.

 #### A.1.2.
 Time exchange rates